-By Dr Zamani Paul, Honourable Premier of the Northern Cape
+By Dr Zamani Saul, Honourable Premier of the Northern Cape

-The Northern Cape Province has many unique and unexplored attributes and is the largest in terms of landmass in South Africa.
-It has a coastline of more than 300kms with a population of more than 1.3-million people.
-The competitive advantage that we hold is the sheer magnitude of our landmass; our mineral riches; our ever present sun; wind and hydro-energy resources and our fresh produce.
-Our fresh produce includes vegetables, grain, fruit and protein.
-We are also home to the best wines in the country together with awe-inspiring landscapes and breath-taking fauna and flora that define our tourism offering.
+The Northern Cape Province has many unique and unexplored attributes.
+The Province is the largest in terms of size in the country and has a coastline of approximately 300km.
+It is also the least densely populated province in the country.

+The competitive advantage that we hold as the Northern Cape is our tremendous geographic size, our mineral riches, our sun, wind and hydro-energy resources and our fresh produce, including vegetables, grains, fruit and protein.
+We are also home to the best wines in the country.
+Awe-inspiring landscapes and beautiful fauna and flora define our tourism offering.

-The Province is host to most of South Africa's renewable energy projects, due to its superior endowment of solar radiation and wind speeds.
-It also has unparalleled potential to contribute to global green hydrogen production and is poised to play a significant role in the Just Energy Transition.
-Green hydrogen production will enable us to effect a paradigm shift in the fortunes of the people of the Northern Cape and South Africa.
+The Province is host to most of South Africa's renewable energy projects, with its superior endowment of solar irradiation and wind speeds.
+It also has the potential to contribute to global green hydrogen production and play a significant role in the just energy transition.

+Green hydrogen production is able to effect a paradigm shift in the fortunes of the people of the Northern Cape and the rest of South Africa.
 It will also support the implementation of South Africa's COP27 commitments in terms of the global decarbonisation agenda.

-The strong and resilient mining sector also offers investment opportunities, in mineral and metal processing.
-With the abundance of resources, energy and other critical investment infrastructure that is being created, the Northern Cape is clearly demonstrating that shortly it will surpass all projections.
-Tourism presents one of the best opportunities as we continue to consolidate our efforts to market the province locally and internationally, while at the same time seeking investment in new assets, products and experiences.
+Tourism is one of our brightest jewels, and we continue to strengthen our efforts to market the province locally and internationally, while at the same time seeking investment in new assets, products and experiences.

-Whether the traveller seeks adventure or contemplative silence and space, unmatched luxury or rough terrains, the Northern Cape provides superior experiences in a myriad of public and private reserves.
-Adventure tourists can expect a treat and diverse natural beauty abounds, from the Kalahari Desert and the Augrabies Falls to the inimitable glories of the Namaqualand in full bloom.
-These assets are backed by strong incentives for investors, a well-established hospitality sector offering world-class accommodation, a growing conferencing sector and courteous, friendly and professional staff whose Northern Cape welcome is universally acknowledged.
+Whether the traveller seeks adventure or silence and space, unmatched luxury or tough terrains, the Northern Cape provides superior experiences in a myriad of public and private reserves.
+Adventure tourists can expect a treat and diverse natural beauty abounds, from the Kalahari Desert and the Augrabies Falls to the unique glories of the flowering Namaqualand and two UNESCO-recognised sites.
+These assets are backed by strong incentives for investors, a well-established hotel and accommodation sector, a growing conference sector and friendly and professional staff whose Northern Cape welcome is famously generous.